d2l-ai/d2l-en/chapter_preliminaries/probability.md

 learning models, and to give you enough of a flavor for the subject that you can begin to explore it on your own if you wish.

-We've already invoked probabilities in previous sections without articulating what precisely they are or giving a concrete example.
+We have already invoked probabilities in previous sections without articulating what precisely they are or giving a concrete example.
 Let us get more serious now by considering the problem of distinguishing cats and dogs based on photographs.
 This might sound simple but it is actually a formidable challenge.
 To start with, the difficulty of the problem may depend on the resolution of the image.

 | 10px | 20px | 40px | 80px | 160px |
 |:----:|:----:|:----:|:----:|:-----:|